 Final verdict & Ratings

 The Wildhorn Highpoint is a great mix of lightweight materials and durable construction.
 This pack is portable, pretty comfortable and versatile.
 For the price tag of $35 it definitely makes a great purchase.
-93% of the Amazon users rated this product with a 5-star rating.
+93% of the Amazon users rate this product with a 5-star rating.

 My Choice: Rainfly Hiking Backpack (75 Liters)

 This is the backpack I used the latest, I honestly love it and it’s also an Amazon recommended product.
 It’s a great value-for-money product and it provides you with 70 liters of packing space for $74!
 This one came in really handy for my trip to Nepal.
 The extra space allowed me to take a few extra things which helped when I was packing for my Nepal trip, as it’s a country with a very diverse climate.